I’m honoured to be mentioned in it.

 - Sales Enablement tools powered by Machine Learning & AI Artificial intelligence

-I’ve been tracking the number of LinkedIn users with Sales Enablement in their current job title.
-As of 2-May-2019, LinkedIn has 8,780 users like that globally.
-Below my own graph tracking this.
+I track the number of LinkedIn users with Sales Enablement in their current job title.
+22-July-2019, LinkedIn had 9,279 users like that globally.